 I was not the only one to bring Spanish cooking to the US and I wasn’t the first one to introduce the word tapas.
 You could argue that tapas first came to the U.S. over 500 years ago with the arrival of the Spanish to Florida.
 But the truth is that I think the secret to the success of Jaleo and the success of tapas in America was that what we did was very different.
 We opened a traditional Spanish restaurant, which gave you the opportunity to order over 50-60 different tapas.
 Imagine a table of 4 people with 16 tapas on the table; it’s like a rainbow of flavors, dishes, and textures.
 It’s the coolest way to eat.
 My inspiration came from going to bar to bar in the towns of Spain especially in the south and in Andalusia where tapas come from and where I did my military service.
 When I started my career in America, I came from doing avant-garde food in high-end restaurants in Spain and for me this was the opportunity to do an informal tasting menu experience that was fun and emphasized sharing and the Spanish way of eating.

 Tapas are great to make at home and especially when you have people over for dinner.
 It’s informal, easy and most importantly it’s fun and really that’s the most important thing to remember when you are planning a dinner menu.
 Always use the highest-quality ingredients with whatever you do.
-This really allows your dishes to stand out.4.
-What’s the best cooking advice you’ve ever received?
-The best you’ve ever given?
+This really allows your dishes to stand out.

 The best cooking advice I’ve ever received was make sure you learn the classics; read about the classics and master the classics.
 It’s the only way you can keep moving forward to allow you to push further and create something new.
 The best advice I’ve ever given is to not be afraid of failure because success can always be around the corner.
 It was Winston Churchill who said, “Success is going from failure to failure without losing enthusiasm.”
 These are words I live by.